The Bankrate promise

 How to address marijuana on life insurance applications

-When filling out a life insurance application, be honest.
-Getting caught lying on a life insurance application can be much worse than merely being turned down in the first place.
+When filling out a life insurance application, the best strategy is to be honest.
+Getting caught lying on a life insurance application may be much worse than merely being turned down or seeing a higher premium in the first place.

-If your insurer catches you in a lie on your application, the provider will either cancel the policy or raise the rates on it.
+If your insurer catches you in a lie on your application, the provider could cancel your policy, raise the rates on it or even deny benefits to your beneficiaries if you have already passed away.
+In fact, your policy could be canceled outright if the lie is uncovered during your life insurance policy’s contestability period.
 While legal consequences are unlikely, these instances do count as a type of fraud.
-Your insurer will also report it to the Medical Information Bureau (MIB), where other insurance companies can see it.

 When reporting marijuana use on a life insurance application, there are some crucial factors to include:

 - Primary method of delivery or use